governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 slug: /knowledgeontology/model/business
 ---

-This information domain is for providing a base schema for general modelling of business architecture.
+This information domain provides a base schema for general modelling of business architecture.
+It is trying to gather a large part of the business architecture landscape into one connected semantic field rather than reducing business architecture to a few process boxes or management labels.

 Following classic perspectives have been leveraged to develop this: